ClimateCompatibleGrowth/guidelines/_posts/2022-03-23-teaching-material.md

 # Teaching material

-By teaching material we mean any set of text, presentations, media and exercises developed within the context of higher education courses and training programs.
+By teaching material we mean any collection of text, presentations, media and exercises developed within the context of higher education courses and training programs.
+The teaching material thus defined is seen as a *living output*, which is constantly updated and reshaped by teachers for the purposes of different courses and trainings, and to adapt to different audiences.
+An instance (i.e. snapshot) of a set of material used at a certain point in time by one teacher for a specific occasion is a *release*.

 With knowledge development and sharing becoming more prominent in the run towards climate compatible growth globally, institutions worldwide produce ever larger sets of teaching material.
 If not properly shaped, these will sit within the institution's boundaries, with limited reach outside of the program they are intended for, and will quickly become outdated.

 ## Emerging concepts around teaching